 What Are The Pros of 720p CCTV?

-Cheap – one of the best selling points of getting a 720 CCTV camera is the fact that they are very affordable and will not break the bank regardless of your business size.
+Cheap – one of the best selling points of getting a 720 CCTV camera is the fact that they are very affordable and will not break the bank regardless of the size of your CCTV system.
 Unless you are looking at dummy cameras, you are unlikely to find any cheaper models.

 Variety of Models – 720p cameras boast a wide range of styles from dome cameras to bullet cameras and everything in between.
 So, whether you are looking for indoor, outdoor, or long-range CCTV coverage, you should find what you want.

 Easy to Find – you will not struggle to locate a 720p CCTV camera and they are widely available for reasonable prices.
-The other benefit of this is that you will easily find someone who either has one or can install them for you.
+The other benefit of this is that you will easily find an installer who can install them for you, be sure to check up on the cost of CCTV installation before to benchmark any quote you receive.

 What Are The Pros of 1080p CCTV?